Making Decisions

 - Some solutions fall outside one or more boundaries — theoretically good but practically unreachable, or discoverable but inadequate

-The satisficing strategy is now clear: search within your radius, evaluate each option against your threshold, and select the first one that lands in the Acceptable zone.
+With this kind of arrangement, the satisficing strategy becomes clear: search within the radius, evaluate each option against the threshold, and select the first one that lands in the Acceptable zone.

-You do not need to find the solution closest to the objective.
-You need to find any solution that meets your threshold and lies within your constraints.
+There is no need to find the solution closest to the objective.
+Any solution that meets the threshold and lies within the constraints will do.
 Once found, the search can stop.

-This is more efficient than optimization, which requires examining all options to ensure you have found the best one.
-Satisficing allows you to stop as soon as you find something good enough.
+This is more efficient than optimization, which requires examining all options to ensure the best one has been found.
+Satisficing allows the search to stop as soon as something good enough turns up.

 The Process